tigellus/Markdown/2. Mechanical Ventilation/05. Supplemental Oxygen Delivery System & Treatments/Oxygen Delivery Systems.md

 [WRONG] For patients that need supplemental oxygen and have variable respiratory effort

 # ~Question 3
-What are the nursing implications of using low flow oxygen delivery systems?
+What potential complications should nurses monitor in patients using low flow oxygen delivery systems?

-[RIGHT] Patients’ airway dries, secretions thicken, coughing up is harder, infection risk increases [WRONG] Patients’ airway dries, secretions thin, coughing up is easier, infection risk decreases [WRONG] Patients’ airway dries, secretions thicken, coughing up is easier, infection risk increases [WRONG] Patients’ airway dries, secretions thin, coughing up is harder, infection risk decreases
+[RIGHT] Dryness of mucous membranes, thickened secretions thicken, infection risk increases [WRONG] Dryness of mucous membranes, reduced secretions, infection risk decreases [WRONG] Dryness of mucous membranes, thickened secretions, infection risk increases [WRONG] Dryness of mucous membranes, reduced secretions, infection risk decreases

 # ~Question 4
 What are the nursing implications of a High Flow Nasal Cannula (HFNC)?